evidencebp/pylint-intervention/README.md

 Please follow this procedure to contribute:

-1. Verify that you have Python, Pylint and Pandas intalled
+1. Verify that you have Python, Pylint and Pandas installed
 2. Pick a Python open source project.
 The [candidates](https://github.com/evidencebp/pylint-intervention/tree/main/interventions/candidates) directory has projects with their alerts statistics.
 3. Check in the [repositories file](https://github.com/evidencebp/pylint-intervention/blob/main/interventions/repositories.csv) the repository status.
 4. If the repository is not there, continue.
 If the intervention was rejected, please choose a different repository.
 If there was an intervention, you can still intervene yet in different files.